The Potency of Nature-based Coaching

-Some clients have told me they’d like to do something similar to Being in Nature, and find their own ways to help people connect with nature more deeply.
+Some clients have told me they want to find their calling, or purpose, which may be their own way of helping people connect with nature more deeply.
 But, although they have a strong feeling about what they’d love to do, they’re not sure how best to go about it.
 They don’t know exactly what it might look like, or how they’ll sustain themselves as they make the transition from their current situation.
 This is true of people across the generations, from young people to those already in retirement, who feel they have much more yet to give.

 I really know this.
-I wrestled with the same dilemma myself for about seven years before finally stepping away from my worthwhile work in the voluntary sector, to create something even more meaningful and aligned with my values.
+I wrestled with this dilemma myself for about seven years before finally stepping away from my worthy job in the voluntary sector, to create something even more meaningful and aligned with my values and sense of purpose.

 Two things I hear frequently from people who come to me is that they’re looking for more clarity about their next steps, and more confidence, or belief, in their ability to do what their heart is longing for.